 Bubble-blowing bins and an eye-catching art installation will appear in Edinburgh City Centre from today [Tuesday 22 October], as a new on-the-go recycling initiative is launched by environmental charity Hubbub, the City of Edinburgh Council and Changeworks.

-The Our Edinburgh #InTheLoop campaign is a five-month trial which will allow people passing through the city centre to recycle plastic drinks bottles, cans and coffee cups on the go for the first time.
+The Our Edinburgh #InTheLoop campaign is a five-month trial which will allow people passing through the city centre to recycle plastic drinks bottles and cans on the go for the first time.

 Whilst recycling at home and kerbside collections have improved over the years, the rate of recycling on-the-go is still low.
 In the UK around 5.5 billion plastic bottles, 2.7 billion drinks cans and 2.5 billion coffee cups get thrown away every year.